hexdae/bazel-rust-embedded/README.md

 ## Install in your workspace

-To import the `Bazel Rust Embedded Tools` repo in your `WORKSPACE` make just add the following lines:
+To import the `Bazel Rust Embedded` repo in your `WORKSPACE` make just add the following lines:

 ```python